NMBURobotics/vox_nav/docs/configuration/index.rst

 Please see botanbot_sim in this link; https://github.com/jediofgever/botanbot_sim

-It is a basic Ackermann type robot with all essential sensors(GPS, LIDAR, CAMERA, IMU). botanbot_bringup package includes sample parametrs and launch files to run vox_nav.
+botanbot is a basic Ackermann type robot with all essential sensors(GPS, LIDAR, CAMERA, IMU). botanbot_bringup package includes sample parameters and launch files to run vox_nav.

 Important nodes of vox_nav are; conroller_node, map_server_node, planning_node.